hbc/NGS-Data-Analysis-long-course/sessionI/lessons/07_assessing_quality.md

 3. **Do not re-invent the wheel.** If you run into problems, more often than not someone has already encountered that same problem.
 A solution is either already available or someone is working on it -- so find it!

 4. **Testing is essential.** If you are using a tool for the first time, test it out on a single sample or a subset of the data before running your entire dataset through.
 This will allow you to debug quicker and give you a chance to also get a feel for the tool and the different parameters.

-### Naming files

-A few months from now, you may not remember what you were up to when you created a particular set of files.
-Sensible file names will make your analysis traversable by you and your collaborators, and writing the methods section for your next paper will be a breeze.
-Below is a short list of things we suggest when it comes to file naming:

-1. **Keep sample names short and meaningful.** If required, include some form of a long explanation for the sample names (i.e comment lines at the top of the metadata file, or add it in your README file).
-2. Have **unique sample names** and try to avoid names that look like dates (Dec14), times (AM1245) and other things that Excel might auto-convert.
-3. **Remove spaces and punctuation.** When working on the command line, spaces in file names make everything exponentially more difficult.
-Replace all your spaces with under_scores and avoid the use of any special characters.

 ---